E-commerce Infrastructure

 Boutique Financial Service Provider

-A niche firm offering physical financial products required a store that felt both premium and secure.
+A niche Shopify store offering physical products needed a theme that felt both premium and secure.
 They moved from a visually cluttered theme to a streamlined, performance-focused framework.
 This transition reduced page load times and allowed their educational content to rank more effectively.

 The focus on technical SEO meant their site remained stable during peak traffic periods, ensuring they didn't lose potential clients due to slow performance.